thespacecowboys45/blackjack-simulator/README.md

 NATURAL GAME VARIABLES (things found in the real-world, hard to simulate):
 - Dealer placing the cut card to stop drawing from the deck, random human determinate.
 - Player bet wager (typically there is an idea behind how a player bets/alternates betting)
+- if player treats split hands both won as two consecutive wins, or one win
+- if player treats double down bet won as special
+- if player treats BLACKJACK hand won as special (to vary bet)

 END RESULT DESIRED: